SysGrimm/Project-Raven/wiki/Quick-Start-Guide.md

 ---

-**🎉 Congratulations!** You now have a fully functional, remotely accessible media center with secure VPN connectivity.
+**[COMPLETE] Congratulations!** You now have a fully functional, remotely accessible media center with secure VPN connectivity.
 Explore the wiki for advanced customization options!